samcarton/celestialBodies/README.md

   were sourced from various astronomy websites - however I thought I'd avoid any fuss of redistributing other people's work by just whipping up my own dodgy textures.
   - JPG instead of RAW texture formats used to save on space (plus no faffing around with image sizes).

+Requires freeglut and OpenGL.

+Codeblocks project files included.

+See the demo video (with original textures): http://youtu.be/Bg67Nn71SBw

 Thanks and enjoy! :)